-The Company has a goodwill balance of \$3,301,439 for year ended December 31, 2022 and 2021 from the acquisition of Kidoz Ltd.
+The Company has a goodwill balance of \$3,301,439 for year ended December 31, 2023 and 2022 from the acquisition of Kidoz Ltd.

-The Company's annual goodwill impairment analysis performed during the fourth quarter of fiscal 2022 and 2021 included a quantitative analysis of the Kidoz Ltd. reporting unit (consisting of intangible assets (Note 6), deferred taxation (Note 13) and goodwill).
-The reporting unit has a carrying amount of \$4,448,896 (2021 - \$4,785,857) as at December 31, 2022.
+The Company's annual goodwill impairment analysis performed during the fourth quarter of fiscal 2023 and 2022 included a quantitative analysis of the Kidoz Ltd. reporting unit (consisting of intangible assets (Note 6), deferred taxation (Note 13) and goodwill).
+The reporting unit has a carrying amount of \$3,903,158 (2022 - \$4,448,896) as at December 31, 2023.
 The Company performed a discounted cash flow analysis for the reporting unit.
 These discounted cash flow models included management assumptions for expected sales growth, margin expansion, operational leverage, capital expenditures, and overall operational forecasts.
 The Company classified these significant inputs and assumptions as Level 3 fair value measurements.
-Based on the annual impairment test described above there was no additional impairment determined for fiscal 2022 or fiscal 2021.
+Based on the annual impairment test described above there was no additional impairment determined for fiscal 2023 or fiscal 2022.

-8. Content and software development costs:
+8. Software technology development costs:

-Since the year ended December 31, 2014, the Company has been developing software technology and content for our business.
-This software technology and content includes the continued development of the KIDOZ Safe Ad Network, the KIDOZ Kid-Mode Operating System, and the KIDOZ publisher SDK.
-The development of Trophy Bingo, a social bingo game, the license, the development of the Rooplay platform and the development of the Rooplay Originals games.
-All new development on these products ceased in 2019 when the Company focus switched to the Kidoz Ad Tech business.
+The Company develops software technology for our business.
+This software technology includes the continued development of the KIDOZ Safe Ad Network, the KIDOZ Kid-Mode Operating System, and the KIDOZ publisher SDK.

-During the years ended December 31, 2022 and 2021, the Company has expensed the development costs of all products as incurred and has expensed the following development costs.
+During the years ended December 31, 2023, 2022 and 2021, the Company has expensed the development costs of all products as incurred and has expensed the following development costs.